sweetbbak/toru/README.md

 ## Contributing

+    Fork it!
+    Create your feature branch: git checkout -b my-new-feature Commit your changes: git commit -m 'Add some feature' Push to the branch: git push origin my-new-feature Submit a pull request 🤘

 PR's welcome!
-This project currently uses Golang 1.21.7 along with standard go formatting using `gopls`
+This project currently uses Golang 1.21.7 make sure to format go files using `gofmt`

 ## Why though?